eamena-project/eamena-arches-dev/data/geojson/README.md

 ![](../../www/geojson-url.png)

 3. **Create a new GeoJSON file**
-Copy the GeoJSON content and save it in a new GeoJSON file, for example `caravanserail.geojson`.
+Copy the GeoJSON content and save it in a new GeoJSON file, for example `caravanserail.geojson`, `qasr.geojson`, etc.

 4. **Host on GitHub**
 Host this GeoJSON file on GitHub, for example in the `https://github.com/eamena-oxford/eamena-arches-dev/blob/main/data/geojson/` folder.